 The same effect that is seen on boiling point as a result of hydrogen bonding can also be observed in the viscosity of certain substances.
 Those substances which are capable of forming hydrogen bonds tend to have a higher viscosity than those that do not.
-Substances which have the possibility for multiple hydrogen bonds exhibit even higher viscosity.
+Substances that have the possibility for multiple hydrogen bonds exhibit even higher viscosity.

-Factors preventing Hydrogen bonding:
+Factors preventing Hydrogen bonding

 Hydrogen bonding cannot occur without significant electronegativity differences between hydrogen and the atom it is bonded to.
 Thus, we see molecules such as PH3, which not partake in hydrogen bonding.
 PH3 exhibits a trigonal pyramidal molecular geometry like that of ammonia, but unlike NH3 it cannot hydrogen bond.
 This is due to the similarity in the electronegativities of phosphorous and hydrogen.
 Both atoms have an electronegativity of 2.1, and thus, no dipole moment occurs.
 This prevents the hydrogen bonding from acquiring the partial positive charge needed to hydrogen bond with the lone electron pair in another molecule. (see Polarizability)